August 23rd, 2008

 Auto suits, being focused on fire protection, are designed to ensure you are never exposed to a fire.
 This is fairly easy to accomplish in light of the fact that space is not of paramount concern for most auto racers.
 The foot wells and cockpit area of most automobiles are spacious enough that no considerable limitations are imposed on manufacturers.

-Ultimately, if you know you’ll be auto racing, buy an auto racing specific suit.
+Ultimately, if you know you’ll be auto racing, buy auto racing suits.
 And the same applies to those who know they will be motorcycle or kart racing.
 After all, that’s what they are made for!
 Just because they are all “Racing Suits,” that doesn’t mean they will protect you in the same ways.
 And never ever choose a suit solely based on its appearance.
 If you are going to spend the money, buy something that will actually benefit you in a way that actually counts!

 1 Piece vs. 2 Piece Racing Suits

-Many customers do not realize the benefit of choosing a 1-Piece racing suit over a 2-Piece suit, and vice versa.
+Many customers do not realize the benefit of choosing a 1-Piece auto racing suit over a 2-Piece suit, and vice versa.
 It could be the difference between your comfort/safety and discomfort/danger.
 A properly fitting suit allows for uninhibited motion while in the driving position, and fits comfortably around the majority of the entire body.

 And that’s the beauty of a 2 Piece suit!
 It allows for more flexibility and versatility.
 Suppose I have a very broad chest and shoulders, small waist, and short height.
 These proportions could very easily fall outside of the “normal” body type measurements/proportions.
 If I proceeded with a 1 Piece suit, I would have to disregard at least one of my core measurements – most likely height.
 The large chest and broad shoulders are common for taller men, the small waist for shorter/thinner men, and the short height matches the smaller waist, but not the large chest and broad shoulders.